Not Recommended!

 The Software

-You can easily download the Phantom+ software from Tecware’s site and, if you haven’t guessed so far, this board is not VIA or QMK compatible.
-Nevertheless, the software is actually not bad at all and looks quite a bit better than the one supplied with the Elite model, which is funny.
-The UI is still screaming gamer, don’t get me wrong, but it’s a huge improvement.
+You can easily download the Phantom+ software from Tecware’s site, and if you haven’t guessed so far, this board is not VIA or QMK compatible.
+Anyway, the software is actually not bad at all and looks quite a bit better than the one supplied with the Elite model.
+The UI is still gamer-ish, don’t get me wrong, but it’s a huge improvement.

-You have options for the RGB controls which include 18 built-in effects but for some reason, the speed of the animated ones is slower than on the Elite model, even if I max it out.
-One big advantage of this software is a real-time overlay that displays whatever RGB settings you’ve got going on as you configure it.
+You have options for the RGB controls, which include 18 built-in effects, but for some reason, the speed is slower than on the Elite model, even if I max it out.
+One big advantage of this software is a real-time overlay which displays whatever RGB settings you’ve got going on as you configure it.
 However, there are no reactive music modes like on the Elite.

 There are sections for custom keymapping and macros too.
-The interesting bit is in the “Others” tab where you can customize the polling rate, choosing between 125, 250, 500, and 1000hz (default).
-There are also toggles for Win key lock, N-key rollover, and swapping WASD for the arrow keys.
+The interesting bit is in the “Others” tab where you can customize the polling rate<span style=”font-weight: 400;”>, choosing between 125, 250, 500 and 1000hz (default).
+There are also toggles for Win key lock, N-key rollover and swapping WASD for the arrow keys.
 Clicking the keyboard button in the middle opens the Windows Keyboard Properties panel if you want to configure that for some reason.

 Should You Buy It?